prismicio/prismic-gatsby/packages/gatsby-source-prismic/README.md

 the latest published version of all your documents.
 Your other Prismic Releases will be listed here with their names.

-Note that a release build is totally compatible with the preview system explained in the [preview guide](./docs/previews-guide.md).
-Using a `releaseID` is a way to view at once another version of your website, but under the hood it works the same way as the default build.
-So you can preview a draft of one document of your release just like you would do with the master version.
+Note that a release build is totally compatible with live client-side previews.
+Building with a release is a way to view at once another version of your website, but under the hood it works the same way as the default build.

 ## Limitations